istankovic/cargo-book/src/03-02-manifest.md

 Cargo bakes in the concept of [Semantic Versioning](http://semver.org/), so make sure you follow some basic rules:

-* Before you reach 1.0.0, anything goes.
+* Before you reach 1.0.0, anything goes, but if you make breaking changes, increment the minor version.
+In Rust, breaking changes include adding fields to structs or variants to enums.
 * After 1.0.0, only make breaking changes when you increment the major version.
-  In Rust, breaking changes include adding fields to structs or variants to enums.
   Don’t break the build.
 * After 1.0.0, don’t add any new public API (no new `pub` anything) in tiny versions.
 Always increment the minor version if you add any new `pub` structs, traits, fields, types, functions, methods or anything else.